curtinrobotics/LaserTanks_Archive/README.md

 Flask should now be running on a local port!
 Click the link to open in browser.

+> :information_source: **If you click to the left of line numbers in VS Code, you can set break points which trigger when you run the code.
+THe debugger also displays local values.
+THese tools are super helful for debugging! :grin: :grin:

 # Appendices

 ## Launch.Json
 ```Json
 {
     // Use IntelliSense to learn about possible attributes.